profusion/android-sdk-addon-example/README.md

 . build/envsetup.sh
 export TARGET=profusion_sdk_addon
 lunch sdk_car_x86_64-trunk_staging-eng
-make sdk_addon
+m profusion.hardware.dummy_car_info_hal-update-api # to freeze AIDL interfaces from HAL example make sdk_addon
 ```

-When the compilation succeeds, you will see two `.zip` files at `out/host/linux-x86/sdk_addon`. `profusion_sdk_addon-linux.zip` will contain the addon itself, which will be used to develop and compile our app. `profusion_sdk_addon-linux-img.zip` will contain a set of files to run the emulator outside the AOSP file tree.
+When the compilation succeeds, you will see two `.zip` files at `out/host/linux-x86/sdk_addon`. `profusion_sdk_addon-linux.zip` will contain the addon itself, which will be used to develop and compile our app. `profusion_sdk_addon-linux-img.zip` will supposedly contain the files to run an emulator.
+We will see how to use it later.

 ### Building Android